SagarRam123/Test-Repo-1/README.md

 # Test-Repo-1
-1st test for commands ,git bash &amp; git hub
+1st test for commands ,git bash and git hub